hhjami/hhjami.github.io/about.md

 I love my job at CSE, DU.
 I dream of having a education system in Bangladesh which will teach kids how to solve problems around them and make them empathetic.
 I am proud of my students.
 I am sure some day they will achieve my dream.

+The photo as my avatar in this blog is drawn by my sister Jahin.

 ### Contact me

 [hhjami@gmail.com](mailto:hhjami@gmail.com)